Little Cub is a half-day, discussion-based workshop examining suicide prevention in Indigenous children and communities.

 - Understanding More

-This workshop provides information and offers practical approaches for those working with Indigenous children who may be at risk of suicide.
+This workshop provides information and offers practical approaches for those working with Indigenous children who may be considering suicide.
 The precipitating factors of suicide are different in Indigenous communities than in the general population.

 Information provided is appropriate for beginner and intermediate social work practice.